muhammadidthis/3D-Printer-OSE-Marlin/README.md

 ### 2. Configure the firmware
 1. Navigate te the D3D 1807 Marlin/OSE_Marlin Folder
-2. Open Configuration_TitanAero_1804.h and Configuration_TitanAero_lcd.1804.h files in your preferred code editor.
+2. Open the confiq file Configuration_TitanAero_1804.h and Configuration_TitanAero_lcd.1804.h files in your preferred code editor.
 3. Edit the following to your liking:

 Printer dimensions: Adjust X_MAX_POS, Y_MAX_POS, and Z_MAX_POS.